Wyndham Law Firm Blog

 Should I Go to the Emergency Room or Urgent Care Immediately Following My Accident?

-If you’ve suffered an injury due to someone else’s negligence, such as by another driver’s carelessness in a traffic accident, you may have suffered more serious injuries than you realize.
+If you’ve been injured due to someone else’s negligence, such as another driver’s carelessness in a traffic accident, you may have sustained more serious injuries than you realize.
 Because your health and well-being lie in the balance, seeking immediate medical attention in response to a personal injury accident is always advised.
 If someone else’s negligence causes you to be injured, first seek medical care and then reach out for the professional legal guidance of an experienced Charleston personal injury attorney.

 Your Condition